kbengine/kbengine/kbe/src/lib/python/Doc/library/locale.rst

    .. data:: D_T_FMT

-      Get a string that can be used as a format string for :func:`strftime` to represent date and time in a locale-specific way.
+      Get a string that can be used as a format string for :func:`time.strftime` to represent date and time in a locale-specific way.

    .. data:: D_FMT

-      Get a string that can be used as a format string for :func:`strftime` to represent a date in a locale-specific way.
+      Get a string that can be used as a format string for :func:`time.strftime` to represent a date in a locale-specific way.

    .. data:: T_FMT

-      Get a string that can be used as a format string for :func:`strftime` to represent a time in a locale-specific way.
+      Get a string that can be used as a format string for :func:`time.strftime` to represent a time in a locale-specific way.

    .. data:: T_FMT_AMPM

-      Get a format string for :func:`strftime` to represent time in the am/pm format.
+      Get a format string for :func:`time.strftime` to represent time in the am/pm format.

    .. data:: DAY_1 ...
 DAY_7